-Now, the sum of the angles ABC, BCA is less than two right angles; but BCA is equal to BED (hyp.).
+Now, the sum of the angles ABC, BCA is less than two right angles; but BCA is equal to

+BED (hyp.).
 Therefore the sum of the angles ABE, BED is less than two right angles; hence [I., Axiom XII.] the lines AB, ED will meet if produced.
 Let them meet in F. Again, because the angle BCA is equal to BEF, the line CA [I. XXVIII.] is parallel to EF.
 In like manner, BF is parallel to CD; therefore the figure ACDF is a parallelogram; hence AC is equal to DF, and CD is equal to AF.
-Now, because AC is parallel to FE, BA:AF:BC:CE [II.]; but AF is equal to CD, therefore BA:CD:BC:CE; hence [V. XVI.]; AB:BC:DC:CE.
-Again, because CD is parallel to BF, BC:CE:FD:DE; but AC is equal to AC, therefore AC is parallel to AC is AC is AC is equal to AC.
-Herefore AC is equal to AC.
-Therefore we have proved that AC is AC
+Now, because AC is parallel to FE, BA : AF :: BC : CE[II.]; but AF is equal to CD, therefore BA : CD :: BC : CE; hence [V. XVI.]; AB : BC :: DC : CE.
+Again, because CD is parallel to BF, BC : CE :: FD :DE; but FD is equal to AC, therefore BC : CE :: AC : DE; hence [V. XVI.]
+BC : AC :: CE : DE.
+Therefore we have proved that AB : BC :: DC : CE, and that BC : CA :: CE : ED.
+Hence (ex aequali) AB : AC :: DC : DE.
+Therefore the sides about the equal angles are proportional.

 This Proposition may also be proved very simply by superposition.
 Thus (see fig., Prop.
 II.): let the two triangles be ABC, ADE; let the second triangle ADE be conceived to be placed on ABC, so that its two sides AD, AE may fall on the sides AB, AC; then, since the angle ADE is equal to ABC, the side DE is parallel to BC.
 Hence [II.]
-AD:DB:AE:EC; hence AD:AB:AE:AC, and [V. XVI.]
-AD:AE:AE:AC.
+AD : DB :: AE : EC; hence AD : AB :: AE : AC, and [V. XVI.]
+AD : AE :: AB : AC.
 Therefore the sides about the equal angles BAC, DAE are proportional, and similarly for the others.

 It can be proved by this Proposition that two lines which meet at infinity are parallel.
-For, let I denote the point at infinity through which the two given lines pass, and draw any two parallels intersecting them in the points A, B; A', B'; then the triangles AIB, A'IB' are equiangular; therefore AI:AB:A'I:A'B'; but the first term of the proportion is equal to the third; therefore [V. XIV.] the second term AB is equal to the fourth A'B', and, being parallel to it, the lines AA', BB' [I. XXXIII.] are parallel.
+For, let I denote the point at infinity through which the two given lines pass, and draw any two parallels intersecting them in the points A, B; A', B'; then the triangles AIB, A'IB' are equiangular; therefore AI : AB :: A'I : A'B'; but the first term of the proportion is equal to the third; therefore [V. XIV.] the second term AB is equal to the fourth A'B', and, being parallel to it, the lines AA', BB' [I. XXXIII.] are parallel.

-- 1. If two circles intercept equal chords AB, A'B' on any secant, the tangents AT, A'T to the circles at the points of intersection are to one another as the radii of the circles. - 2.
-If two circles intercept on any secant chords that have a given ratio, the tangents to the circles at the points of intersection have a given ratio, namely, the ratio compounded of the direct ratio of the radii and the inverse ratio of the chords. - 3.
-Being given a circle and a line, prove that a point may be found, such that the rectangle of the perpendiculars let fall on the line from the points of intersection of the circle with any chord through the point shall be given. - 4.
-AB is the diameter of a semicircle ADB; CD a perpendicular to AB; draw through A a chord AF of the semicircle meeting CD in E, so that the ratio CE : EF may be given.
+1. If two circles intercept equal chords AB, A'B' on any secant, the tangents AT, A'T to the circles at the points of intersection are to one another as the radii of the circles.

+2. If two circles intercept on any secant chords that have a given ratio, the tangents to the circles at the points of intersection have a given ratio, namely, the ratio compounded of the direct ratio of the radii and the inverse ratio of the chords.

+3. Being given a circle and a line, prove that a point may be found, such that the rectangle of the perpendiculars let fall on the line from the points of intersection of the circle with any chord through the point shall be given.

+4. AB is the diameter of a semicircle ADB; CD a perpendicular to AB; draw through A a chord AF of the semicircle meeting CD in E, so that the ratio CE : EF may be given.

 PROP.
-V.-Theorem.
+V.-THEOREM.